12 Best Phishing Protection Software Solutions (2026)

 1. Breachsense

 Breachsense combines phishing domain detection with dark web monitoring.
-The platform watches for lookalike domains targeting your brand while scanning dark web forums where phishing kits are sold and stolen credentials appear.
+It watches for lookalike domains targeting your brand.
+At the same time, it scans dark web forums where phishing kits are sold and stolen credentials appear.

 This covers both sides of the phishing problem: the infrastructure and the fallout.
 If a campaign does succeed, external attack surface management catches the stolen credentials.
 API integration feeds threat data directly into your existing security tools.